-During the course of 2010, the Health District amended its appropriations, and the budgetary statement reflects both the original and final appropriated amounts.
-The most significant change was an increase in appropriations for the Public Health Infrastructure Fund.
-This was due to additional grant funding for emergency preparedness.
-The remaining funds had no other significant changes from the original and final budgeted amounts.
+During the course of 2011, the Health District amended its appropriations, and the budgetary statement reflects both the original and final appropriated amounts.
+The Public Health Promotion Fund appropriations increased due to additional funding for health education.
+The Help Me Grow Fund had an increase in appropriations due to an increase in overall revenue.
+The remaining funds had no significant changes from the original and final budgeted amounts.